 Hammond caught up with the Fiat Doblo on a blind bend in Church Road – driving on the wrong side – failed to see another van coming the other way, which hit him head-on at high speed, causing life-altering injuries.

 The Yamaha rider was flown from the scene by air ambulance to Addenbrooke's Hospital in Cambridge, while the 57-year-old Mercedes van driver suffered minor injuries.

-After originally pleading not guilty at Colchester Magistrates' Court, Hammond of Boscowen Gardens, Braintree, changed his plea to guilty at Chelmsford Crown Court on July 5, where he was banned from driving for 12 months, given a three-month community order with residence conditions, ordered to have an extended retest and pay costs of £50.
+After originally pleading not guilty at Colchester Magistrates' Court, Hammond of Boscawen Gardens, Braintree, changed his plea to guilty at Chelmsford Crown Court on July 5, where he was banned from driving for 12 months, given a three-month community order with residence conditions, ordered to have an extended retest and pay costs of £50.

 The 34-year-old van driver who overtook Hammond was contacted by police and sent on a driver improvement course.